astrospkc/One-Go/README.md

 Make sure your `.env` variables are set properly to connect to the database and other services.

 ---

-## 💡 Upcoming
+## 💡Future Plans
-- AI-assisted content categorization
-- One-click portfolio builder templates
-- Public & private content toggles
+ - GraphQL Support
+ - Rich text editor
+ - Markdown support
+ - Role-based access
-- Analytics Dashboard
+ - Analytics for API usage

 ---